Dosan Ahn Changho-class submarine: Batch-I

-The Batch-I series is the first phase of the KSS-III program - consisting of the construction of three attack submarines - with the first two to be built by DSME and the third one to be built by HHI.
+The Batch-I series is the first phase of the KSS-III program - consisting of the construction of three attack submarines - with the first two to be built by Daewoo Shipbuilding & Marine Engineering (DSME) and the third one to be built by HHI.

 The Batch-I design possesses a length of 83.5 m, with a breadth of 9.6 m and a draught of 7.62 m - with a displacement of 3,358 t while surfaced and 3,750 t while submerged; they are the first submarines with a displacement of 3,000 tonnes to ever be built by South Korea.
 According to DSME, over 76% of the submarine's components were procured from within South Korea.

 The Batch-I design has an estimated speed of about 12 knot while surfaced, and 20 knot while submerged - and possesses a cruising range of around 10,000 nmi, at economic speed, along with a crew complement of 50.
 The design further incorporates an indigenously-designed fuel-cell powered air-independent propulsion (AIP) module - which enables the submarine to conduct long-distance underwater operations for up to 20 days.
+The PH1 cell module developed by Bumhan Industries is also the world's second hydrogen fuel cell used in submarines after Siemens' fuel cells.

-The design accommodates six Korean Vertical Launching System (K-VLS) cells, located behind the submarine's sail - for carrying six Hyunmoo 4-4 submarine-launched ballistic missiles (SLBM), along with six 533 mm forward-firing torpedo tubes, located at the bow.
-Coincidentally, the KSS-III is the first ever AIP-equipped attack-submarine, capable of launching submarine-launched ballistic missiles.
+The design accommodates six Korean vertical launching system (K-VLS) cells, located behind the submarine's sail - for carrying six Hyunmoo 4-4 submarine-launched ballistic missiles (SLBM), along with six 533 mm forward-firing torpedo tubes, located at the bow.
+The KSS-III is the first ever AIP-equipped attack-submarine capable of launching submarine-launched ballistic missiles.